ddbj/www/_dra/submission-e.md

 If "Title" values are empty, titles are automatically constructed as "[Sequencing Instrument Model] [paired end] sequencing of [BioSample ID]" (e.g., "Illumina HiSeq 2000 paired end sequencing of SAMD00025741").
-Submitters can provide user-defined text in the "Title".
+It is recommended to provide user-defined text in the "Title".

 Reference samples in "BioSample Used" by SAMD accessions (example, SAMD00000001) or "SSUB BioSample Submission ID" : "Sample name" (example, SSUB003746 : Genome bacteria strain A).
 Spaces